adityakahb/amegmen/README.md

 - With bare minimum css (with no icons, reset, normalize, custom fonts or images)
 - Can have multiple instances with multiple configurations
 - Compiled through Typescript
-- Styled through SASS (Mobile first and with one breakpoint)
+- Styled through SASS (Mobile first and with one breakpoint) - Source included for customization
 - Tested through Karma and Jasmine

 ## Development Points
 Since AMegMen supports 3 levels, following points are considered during the development:
 - Levels start from 0, just like and array.
 - Root -> Level 0 UL/LI -> Level 0 Anchor and Level 0 Subnav Panel
 - Level 0 Subnav Panel -> Level 0 Landing link and Level 1 Panel Columns
 - Level 1 Panel Columns -> Level 1 UL/LI -> Level 1 Anchor and Level 2 Subnav Panel
 - Level 2 Subnav Panel -> Level 1 Landing link and Level 2 a Single Panel Column
 - Level 2 Panel Column -> Level 2 UL/LI -> Level 2 Anchor
 - All Subnav panels must have columns in them, to position the 3rd level accurately.
 - Mobile devices don't support Hover, so it is separated from the default behavior.
 If required, it can be enabled through an option.
 - Right to Left is based on just a CSS property `direction: rtl`, and it may not be supported on old browsers.